Skip to content

 Maintenance

-As code complexity increases, the readability of the code decreases.
+As code complexity increases, code readability decreases.
 This results in more time and energy — cognitive load or mental effort — spent understanding and modifying the code.
-Thus, in long-term software projects, high code complexity can lead to a potential increase in costs and time for maintenance activities.
+That’s why in long-term software projects, high code complexity can lead to a potential increase in costs and time for maintenance activities.

 Performance Problems

-Complicated codes are more difficult to test, often leading to higher errors or software bugs.
+Complicated codes are more difficult to test, often requiring a larger number of test cases to achieve adequate coverage.
+This can lead to higher errors or software bugs.
 As a result, complex code can slow down the performance of a software system, reduce its reliability, and ultimately lead to user dissatisfaction.
 Given these challenges, it becomes pertinent to measure the complexity of your code.

 How to Measure Code Complexity

-The method commonly used to measure code complexity is metrics, such as cyclomatic complexity, Halstead complexity, or the maintainability index (MI).
+The method commonly used to measure the complexity of the code is metrics, such as cyclomatic complexity, Halstead complexity, or the maintainability index (MI).
 These methods consider factors such as logical paths, variables, operators, and length of the code.
 By quantifying these different aspects of the code, you can clearly understand its complexity and address areas of concern effectively.

 The Value of Code Complexity Analysis